jedi4ever/vagrant-guard-demo/README.markdown

 So we got code, and we got tests, what else are we missing?
 Automation of this process: it's funny if you think of it that we automate the hell out of server installations, but haven't automated the previous described process.

-Compared to TDD cycle, the need to run `vagrant provision` or `rake rspec` actually breaks my development flow: I have to leave my editor to run a shell command and then come back to it depending on the output.
+The need to run `vagrant provision` or `rake rspec` actually breaks my development flow: I have to leave my editor to run a shell command and then come back to it depending on the output.

 Wouldn't it be great if we could automate this whole cycle?
 And have it run tests and provision whenever files change?